CloudI/CloudI/src/tests/http_req/README.markdown

     <http_test><value>42</value></http_test>

-The loadtest's test data is based on the testing in http://www.ostinelli.net/a-comparison-between-misultin-mochiweb-cowboy-nodejs-and-tornadoweb/ .
-The test's task is simple usage of an XML response to a
-HTTP GET request, which requires minimal processing in each programming language.
+The test's task is simple usage of an XML response to a HTTP GET request, which requires minimal processing in each programming language.
 The misultin support in CloudI has been removed (in version 1.2.0), so now cowboy is the preferred HTTP server with integration provided by `cloudi_service_http_cowboy`.
 The loadtest results from the version 1.0.0 release only used `cloudi_service_http_misultin` (older misultin integration) but the loadtest results from the version 1.1.0 release used both `cloudi_service_http_misultin` and `cloudi_service_http_cowboy`.
+The version 1.1.0 results showed cowboy performance was superior to misultin and justified the removal of misultin in version 1.2.0 (due to the parameterized module usage and the lack of active development).
 The CloudI loadtesting uses Tsung to produce dependable loadtesting results (see `loadtest/results_v*/*/setup/http_req_*.xml`).